komit-consulting/documentation/content/developer/tutorials/server_framework_101/01_architecture_overview.rst

 exclusively written in Python, while the data tier only supports PostgreSQL as an :abbr:`RDBMS (Relational Database Management System Software)`.

-Depending on the scope of your module, Odoo development can be done in any of these tiers.
+Depending on the scope of your Odoo development, it can be done in any of these tiers.
 Therefore, before going any further, it may be a good idea to refresh your memory if you don't have an intermediate level in these topics.
 In order to go through this tutorial, you will need a very basic knowledge of HTML and an intermediate level of Python.
 There are plenty of tutorials freely accessible, so we cannot recommend one over another since it depends on your background.
-For reference this is the official `Python tutorial <https://docs.python.org/3/tutorial/>`_.
+For reference, this is the official `Python tutorial <https://docs.python.org/3/tutorial/>`_.

 Odoo modules
 ============